ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 ## [From _Staunton spectator, and general advertiser._](https://chroniclingamerica.loc.gov/lccn/sn84024719/1837-09-28/ed-1/seq-1)

 #### 1837-09-28 &middot; Staunton, Va.

 <table style="width: 100%;"><tr><td style="width: 50%">

 subject of the Tomato :
-!• 1 l*at *9 one of the most power­
+1. I liat it is one of the most power­
-ful deobstrueuts of the Materia Medica,
+ful deobstrueuts of the Materia Medira,
 and that in all those affections of the liv­
 er, and other organs where calomel is
 indicated, it is probably the most effec­